corbincox72/peripheral_brain/_diseases/acidBase.md

 # NS, 1/2NS, and D5W Acidotic Mechanism

 The acidosis associated with infusions of non-balanced crystalloid fluids has nothing to do with the presence of Cl<sup>-</sup>, the weak base of HCl.
-It instead has to do with the dilution of the bodies natural buffer, bicarbonate.
+It instead has to do with the dilution of the body's natural buffer, bicarbonate.
 Dilution of endogenous bicarb with significant volumes of crystalloid leads to a shift in the equilibrium point of the Henderson-Hasselback equation.
 Holding pCO<sub>2</sub> constant (pCO<sub>2</sub> is held constant because the lungs will rapidly return pCO<sub>2</sub> to the appropriate physiologic value) shows that decreasing the bicarbonate concentration leads to a decrease in pH.

 $$